 Resorts differ on this as well but typically instructors are trained on physical and mental developmental stages for children.
-When resorts hire instructors they are looking for patient people that enjoy kids.
+When resorts hire instructors they are looking for patient people who enjoy kids.

-11) Talk about what ski schools do to keep kids safe during the lesson?
+11) What do ski schools do to keep kids safe during the lesson?

 Safety is the main priority in ski school.
 Most resorts have special bibs for kids in preschool.
 They are brightly colored and easily identifiable to area employees.
-Lifts are slowed for them to get on and off and they will typically ride with an adult.
+Lifts are slowed down for them to get on and off and they will typically ride with an adult.
 Many areas have tracking devices for all kids in ski school.
 Also, instructors have extensive training in safety.
-The kids will be hydrated, wear sunscreen, kept warm, and fed when hungry!
+The kids will be hydrated, wear sunscreen, kept warm and fed when hungry.
 They ski on appropriate terrain.
 Most lessons incorporate Your Responsibility Code.
-Kids that come out of ski schools usually have the best etiquette and safety awareness of all those on the mountain!
+Kids that come out of ski schools usually have the best etiquette and safety awareness of all those on the mountain.

 12) What is taught to the kids about safety during the lesson?